airborne-commando/OPSEC-OSINT-Tools/markdown/badopsec.md

 ### Harvard Student Eldo Kim

-Eldo Kim, a Harvard student, emailed bomb threats over Tor to avoid taking exams[^doj].
+Eldo Kim, a Harvard student, emailed bomb threats over Tor to avoid taking exams[^2].
 His OPSEC mistakes were:

 1. Using the school network to access Tor
 2. Being the only Tor user on the network at the time of the threat